First-order asymptotic perturbation theory for extensions of symmetric operators

-Relying on the Krein formula \eqref{int4}, we investigate differentiability properties and obtain asymptotic expansion for resolvent operators as functions of a scalar parameter $t\in[0,1]$ parametrizing sufficiently smooth paths of Lagrangian planes $t\mapsto \cG_t$, additive bounded self-adjoint perturbations $t\mapsto V_t\in\cB(\cH)$, and trace maps $t\mapsto \tr_t$ satisfying Green identity \eqref{int1}.
+Relying on the resolvent difference formula \eqref{int4}, we investigate differentiability properties and obtain asymptotic expansion for resolvent operators as functions of a scalar parameter $t\in[0,1]$ parametrizing sufficiently smooth paths of Lagrangian planes $t\mapsto \cG_t$, additive bounded self-adjoint perturbations $t\mapsto V_t\in\cB(\cH)$, and trace maps $t\mapsto \tr_t$ satisfying Green identity \eqref{int1}.
 That is, we develop a full scale first order asymptotic theory for a one parameter family of self-adjoint operators $H_t:=\cA_t+V_t$, with $\cA_t$ being a self-adjoint extension of $A$ associated with the Lagrangian plane $\cG_t$ via the relation $\overline{\tr_t(\dom(\cA_t))}=\cG_t$.
 First, we prove that, respectively, continuity, Lipschitz continuity, and differentiability at $t_0\in[0,1]$ of the paths of Lagrangian planes, bounded perturbations, and trace maps, yields continuity, Lipschitz continuity, and differentiability, respectively, of the path of resolvent operators $t\mapsto R_t(\zeta):= (H_t-\zeta)^{-1}$, $\zeta\not \in\spec(H_{t_0})$.
-At the first glance such results should seemingly follow from the Krein formula \eqref{int4} as it suggests that $R_t({\zeta})-R_{t_0}({\zeta})$ and $Q_t-Q_{t_0}$ are of the same order.
+At the first glance such results should seemingly follow from the resolvent difference formula \eqref{int4} as it suggests that $R_t({\zeta})-R_{t_0}({\zeta})$ and $Q_t-Q_{t_0}$ are of the same order.
 It turns out, however, that the boundedness of the appropriate norm of $TR_t(\zeta)$ for $t$ near $t_0$ could be a subtle issue depending on whether we are dealing with the strict inclusion $\cD\subsetneq \cH_+$ or the equality $\cD= \cH_+$.
-Let us elaborate on this in more detail.
-First, the operator $TR_t(\zeta)$ is bounded as a linear mapping from $\cH$ to $\bndra$, i.e. $TR_t(\zeta)\in \cB(\cH, \bndra)$ even without assuming that $\cD=\dom(\tr)$ is equipped with its own Banach norm, see Proposition \ref{prop1.3}.
-When it is, however, we claim more: $\tr\in \cB(\cD, \bndra)$ and $R_t(\zeta)\in\cB(\cH, \cD)$, see Proposition \ref{prop2.4}.
-The main issue is that in the abstract setting one does not have a good quantitative control of the norm $\|R_t(\zeta)\|_{\cB(\cH, \cD)}$ as a function of $t$.
-We, therefore, impose the assumption